ALERT!

 The Cardiothoracic Ethics Forum

 The Cardiothoracic Ethics Forum (the Forum) was founded in 1999 in response to a perceived need for discussion of ethics topics by thoracic surgeons.
-The Forum has been responsible for ethics education for thoracic surgery.
-In exercising that responsibility, the Forum has sponsored dozens of ethics sessions at cardiothoracic surgery meetings and its members have published hundreds of papers on ethics topics since 2000, in The Annals of Thoracic Surgery, the Journal of Thoracic and Cardiovascular Surgery, the Journal of Vascular Surgery, and other surgery and ethics journals.
-A survey carried out by the Forum and published in 2010 indicated that these efforts have had positive effects on cardiothoracic surgical practices (1).
-The Forum supplies ethics-related questions to the American Board of Thoracic Surgery (ABTS) for use in its qualifying examination and also provides questions to the Thoracic Surgery Directors’ Association (TSDA) for use in its In-Training Examination.
+It is a joint committee of the AATS and the STS, and has been responsible for ethics education for the field of thoracic surgery.
+In exercising that responsibility, the Forum has sponsored over 60 ethics sessions at cardiothoracic surgery meetings and its members have published hundreds of papers on ethics topics since 2000, in The Annals of Thoracic Surgery, the Journal of Thoracic and Cardiovascular Surgery, and other surgery, general medicine, and ethics journals.
+A survey carried out by the Forum indicated that these efforts have had positive effects on cardiothoracic surgical practices.